We are deeply saddened by the recent tragedy caused by Hurricane Irma. Find further information in the Hayes & Jarvis press release here.

 There are two main carriers offering flights to Antigua from the UK with a third going via the States.

-Direct Carriers: Direct carriers from the UK are British Airways and Virgin from London Gatwick
+Direct Carriers: Direct carriers from the UK are British Airways and Virgin Atlantic from London Gatwick

-You should expect to tip about 10 to 15 percent while on holiday in Antigua.
-Make sure to check your bill as many establishments automatically include a 10 percent gratuity.
-If you are very happy with the service, add an extra five to 10 percent.
-Give taxi drivers and restaurant workers about 10 to 15 percent of the bill, give porters and bellhops one US Dollar per bag, and give cleaners a few US Dollars per night.
+You should expect to tip about 10 to 15 percent while on holiday in Antigua and Barbuda.
+Make sure to check your bill as many bars and restaurants automatically include a 10 percent gratuity.
+If you're very happy with the service, add an extra five to 10 percent.
+For porters and bellhops one US Dollar per bag, and cleaners a few US Dollars per night.

 There are no restrictions on the Eastern Caribbean Dollar and it is fixed to the US Dollar.
 While US Dollars are widely accepted, you will save money if you use Eastern Caribbean Dollars.